 Do you like to cook with Japanese miso?

-Then also check out my buttery miso risotto!
-An excellent side dish for quail by the way.
+Then you should also check out my buttery miso risotto!
+Which is also an excellent side dish for quail by the way.
 And here’s yet another recipe with fresh flat beans: how about my squid and flat bean stirfry with saffron!
 I picked that recipe up in Madrid by the way.

 Looking for a quick and easy noodle recipe?
 Try this savory flat bean stirfry with udon noodles and a silky soft and smooth miso butter sauce!